Politics and Institutions

 CEPS HIGH-LEVEL GROUP ON EU INSTITUTIONAL REFORM

 Following the European elections in May 2014, the EU institutions will have to rise to the dual challenge of delivering better results in a more democratic way and reconciling increased differentiation with the need for a closer Union.
-For several months now, the CEPS High-level Group on EU Institutional Reform has engaged in an intensive examination of the main inter- and intra-institutional weaknesses in the three phases of EU decision-making (namely, initiation, adoption and implementation), with a view to identifying those institutional changes that – without necessitating treaty reform – would contribute to this goal.
-The group’s forthcoming report includes, among others, recommendations on how to organize the next Commission and the new EP, improve the impact assessments and the ordinary legislative procedure and enhance the parliamentary dimension of EU decision-making.
-The launch of the report will take place at CEPS on 19 March 2014.
+The CEPS High-level Group on EU Institutional Reform engaged in an intensive examination of the main inter- and intra-institutional weaknesses in the three phases of EU decision-making (namely, initiation, adoption and implementation), with a view to identifying those institutional changes that – without necessitating treaty reform – would contribute to this goal.
+Their main conclusions and recommendations were collected in the report Shifting EU Institutional Reform into High Gear.

 Members of CEPS HLG on EU institutional reform: Danuta Hübner MEP (Chair), Th.J.A.M. de Bruijn, John Bruton, Daniel Gros, Malcolm Harbour MEP, Karel Lannoo, Eva Lichtenberger MEP, Stefano Micossi, Paolo Ponzano, Rene Repasi, Philippe de Schoutheete and Gunther Verheugen.